alan-turing-institute/repro-catalogue/docs/example.md

 We'll give full explanations of the commands we need during the example, and if you want to find out more we highly recommend the [Software Carpentry `git` lesson](https://swcarpentry.github.io/git-novice/).

 We'll also make use of the command line to run `git`, Python, and the `catalogue` tool itself.
 We will explain the necessary commands as we go along, and you can check out chapters 1-3 of the [Software Carpentry Unix shell lesson](http://swcarpentry.github.io/shell-novice/) if you'd like more details on any of the commands we use.
+This tutorial will primarily assume you are using the Unix command line.
+Some of the command line navigation commands will differ if you are using Windows.
+In such cases, we will note a windows equivalent command.

 If you would rather create the folders and download files in an alternative way, feel free to do so :slightly_smiling_face:

 And now, let's walk through our first example!